werkkrew/boblight-archarm/README.md

 This is my personal edit of the original boblight software which can be found at: https://code.google.com/p/boblight/

-I updated the v4l client code to work with the newer ffmpeg libraries provided in Arch Linux.
+I updated the v4l client code to work with the newer ffmpeg (>0.8) libraries provided in Arch Linux.

+Added some additional optimizations from [Speedy1985's Boblight repository](https://github.com/Speedy1985/boblightd-for-raspberry).

 Installing
 ----------